Chinese Course Enrolment Instructions 2016-2017

 For your own registration process, please see the instructions specific to your student category.
 The below procedures are subject to change.
 In many cases, you are asked to fill in an online Google form.
 If you cannot access the Google Form, please see below for PDF forms and submission instructions.
 The EAS Office will confirm receipt of your Google Form/PDF form within 48 hours of submission.

-All students who wish to enrol in a modern Chinese language course must attend a placement interview to enrol in their first course.
+Thank you for your interest in taking Chinese courses.
+If you wish to enrol in a modern Chinese language course, you must first attend a placement interview, unless you have no prior background at all in the language.
+If you are familiar with elementary Mandarin or any Chinese dialect because of your cultural or family background, even if you do not yourself speak Chinese, you must attend an interview in order to register.
 During a student’s placement interview, we assess the student’s speaking, listening and reading abilities, and try to place the student in an appropriate language course.

 There are two streams within the Chinese language program.
 Students who have no familiarity with Chinese will generally take: EAS100Y1, EAS200Y1, EAS300Y1, EAS401H1 or EAS402H1.
 Students who are familiar with elementary Mandarin or any Chinese dialect because of their cultural or family background will generally take: EAS101Y1, EAS201H1 and/or EAS300Y1, EAS401H1 or EAS402H1.
 Some students who have background in the language (e.g. attended elementary school in China, Hong Kong, or Taiwan) will begin at a higher level and many students will be deemed to be overqualified for any Chinese language course.

-Returning students who have not taken a Chinese language course offered by the EAS department before: Returning students who wish to enrol in a Chinese language course in 2015-2016 should have attended the mandatory April interview.
-If you wish to enrol in the course in which you were placed, you must submit a Chinese Enrolment Form (see below) on July 15 or as soon as possible afterwards.
+Returning students who have not taken a Chinese language course offered by the EAS department before: Returning students who wish to enrol in a Chinese language course in 2016-2017 should attend the mandatory April interview, except for students who have no background at all and who wish to take EAS100Y1.
+If you wish to enrol in the course in which you were placed, you must submit a Chinese Enrolment Form on July 15 or as soon as possible afterwards.
+Students wishing to take EAS100Y1 should follow the registration instructions above, for incoming students.

 Returning students who have the minimum grade in the prerequisite or received a placement at the April interviews: